lmorchard/FediRing/README.md

 ## Updates

-This project will probably get updated often at this git repository:
+This project will probably get updated often, here on GitHub:

 - https://github.com/lmorchard/FediRing

-However, any changes in the `content` directory will clobber your own customizaions.
+However, any changes in the `content` directory will clobber your own customizations.
 The good news is that you can switch to using a local copy with these steps:

 1. Copy everything in `content` to `content-local`
 1. Copy `.env-example` to `.env`